-The fact pattern and rules were released January 12, 2014, and competitors’ briefs were due no later than February 13, 2014, at 11:59 p.m.
+The fact pattern and rules will be released Friday, January 17, 2020, and competitors’ briefs will be due no later than Friday, February 14, 2020 at 11:59 p.m.
 (EST).

 We encourage students to take advantage of this opportunity and use this form to register your team.

 New York Law School